-n 1964, he joined Shokbeton (Netherlands) LLP to work on the Olympic stadium in Montreal for the 1976 Olympics.
+In 1964, he joined Shokbeton (Netherlands) LLP to work on the Olympic stadium in Montreal for the 1976 Olympics.
 Few then moved to Winnipeg to supervise construction of the Richardson Building, Board of Grain Commissioners and several apartment blocks.
-The Olympic contract was directly responsible for his commission with Rod Robbie Architects Limited, to plan, develop and supervise the building of the SkyDome in Toronto, a project which was a personal favourite.
+The Olympic contract was directly responsible for his commission with Rod Robbie Architects Limited, to plan, develop and supervise the building of the SkyDome in Toronto, a project that was a personal favourite.

 - Richardson Building, 1 Lombard Avenue, 1967-69